Ontario Wilderness Leadership Symposium

-Taking the form of a 3-day canoe trip plus one night in the frontcountry beforehand, in either Killarney or Algonquin, OWLS is a unique experience.
+Taking the form of a 3-day canoe trip plus one night in the frontcountry beforehand, in Algonquin Provincial Park, OWLS is a unique experience.
 With the trip itself – and the natural world – as our co-teachers, we invite you to join us in June and be part of Ontario’s next generation of outdoor education leaders.

 Dates

-- Trip B: Thursday, June 19 – Sunday, June 22, in Algonquin Provincial Park
+• Thursday, June 11 (evening arrival, after work & dinner) – Sunday, June 14, in Algonquin Provincial Park.

 Cost

-- There is also a bursary fund available for a limited number of participants.
-Please apply for the bursary if financial access is a barrier to you participating in OWLS
+• There is also a bursary fund available for a limited number of participants.
+Please get in touch with us to to apply for the bursary if financial access is a barrier to you participating in OWLS.

 What you can expect

 A fully-outfitted, guided canoe trip with 18 like-minded, young outdoor educators.
-The first night (the Thursday night) is spent at a front country campground (in Killarney this is tents, in Algonquin it is in a shared cabin) in order to allow people to arrive and get to know each other in the afternoon and evening.
+The first night (the Thursday night) is spent at a frontcountry campground in a shared cabin in order to allow people to arrive and get to know each other in the afternoon and evening.
 The next morning, we will depart for our canoe trip.
 Following a short paddle, we will reach our campsite.
 We will remain at this campsite for the next two nights, allowing ample time to engage in discussions and workshops, cook food over the fire together, swim, explore our surroundings, and have fun with new friends.

 Expect a non-strenuous canoe trip, fun activities, delicious food, building new connections, making new outdoor education friends, and, of course, lots of learning!

 The trip is being outfitted by Headwaters Wilderness Program, who will send a complete packing list closer to June.
-For more information about what Headwaters provides, click here: https://www.headwaterswildernessprogram.ca/field-philosophy-programs/coeo-owls-2025
+For more information about what Headwaters provides, click here.

 What is expected of you

 OWLS is a co-learning event, in the style of an “open conference.”
-What this means is that unlike a typical conference, where participants partake in pre-planned workshop, at OWLS the participants will co-create the workshop topics themselves.
-Starting from the idea that everyone has something to share, we will find topics of interest among the group, discover who has knowledge around that topic, and allow the workshop themes to organically emerge.
+What this means is that unlike a typical conference, where participants only partake in workshops put on by others, we starting from the idea that everyone has something to share and invite all participants to be part of creating the learning of the trip.

 If this sounds daunting, don’t worry.
-The trip will include two facilitators as well as a mentor.
+The trip will include three facilitators.
 There will be a flexible schedule as well as activities designed to spark interest.
 Additionally, there will be a few, short readings sent to all participants prior to the symposium, in order to start everyone on the same page and give you a sense of the philosophical and pedagogical directions in which we’re heading.
 In order for the symposium to be a success, it is expected that all participants do the readings beforehand.

 Questions?